Hoodwinked Too! Hood vs. Evil

 Hoodwinked Too!
-Hood vs. Evil is a 2011 American animated spy comedy film directed by Mike Disa, and written by Disa, Cory Edwards, Todd Edwards, and Tony Leech.
-It is the sequel to Hoodwinked!
+Hood vs. Evil is a 2011 American animated comedy film directed by Mike Disa and written by Disa, Cory Edwards, Todd Edwards, and Tony Leech.
+The sequel to Hoodwinked!
 (2005), it features the voices of Glenn Close, Cheech and Chong, Bill Hader, Hayden Panettiere, Amy Poehler, and Martin Short.
 In the sequel, Red and Wolf team up to rescue Hansel and Gretel and Granny from an evil witch.

 Hoodwinked Too!
-Hood vs. Evil was released on April 29, 2011 in the United States by the Weinstein Company.
-Unlike its predecessor, the film received generally negative reviews from critics and was a box-office disappointment, grossing $30.1 million worldwide against a $30 million budget.
+Hood vs. Evil was released in the United States on April 29, 2011, by the Weinstein Company.
+Unlike its predecessor, the film received generally negative reviews from critics and was a box-office disappointment, grossing $23.1 million worldwide against a $30 million budget.
 Additionally, Kanbar Entertainment sued the Weinstein Company for multiple reasons surrounding the film.
-This is final film of David Ogden Stiers as Detective Nicky Flippers before his death in March 3, 2018.
+This was the final film role for David Ogden Stiers before his death on March 3, 2018.
+This was also Hayden Panettiere's final animated film role before her death on August 16, 2026.

 Plot

-Sometime after defeating Boingo the Bunny, Red Pucket, her Granny, the Big Bad Wolf and Twitchy join forces with the Happily Ever After Agency.
+Sometime after the events of the first film, Red Pucket, her Granny, the Big Bad Wolf and Twitchy join the Happily Ever After Agency.
 (Note: As depicted in Hoodwinked!
-(2005)) Wolf, Granny, and Twitchy are on a rescue mission to save Hansel and Gretel from an evil witch named Verushka.
-However, the plan goes wrong and Granny is kidnapped as well.
-Meanwhile, Red is in training with a mysterious group called the Sisters of the Hood, where she learns that a secret, all-powerful truffle recipe has been stolen.
-She is assigned by detective Nicky Flippers, along with Wolf and Twitchy, to find the recipe and save her grandma.
+(2005)) Wolf, Granny, and Twitchy attempt to rescue Hansel and Gretel from an evil witch, but the plan fails and Granny is kidnapped.
+Meanwhile, Red trains with the Sisters of the Hood and learns that a secret, all-powerful truffle recipe has been stolen.
+Detective Nicky Flippers assigns Red, Wolf, and Twitchy to recover it and rescue Granny.

-While getting info at the Giant’s nightclub and interrogating his harp, Red and company learn that an incarcerated Boingo has been having specific ingredients sent to Verushka, who was also at the prison and narrowly escapes the team.
-Red and Wolf argue over who let her get away and the team splits up.
+At the Giant's nightclub, the group learns from his harp that the imprisoned Boingo has been sending specific ingredients to the witch, who escapes after narrowly avoiding capture.
+Red and Wolf blame each other for her escape, causing the team to split up.

-Meanwhile, Verushka, who stole the truffle recipe, tries to force Granny into making it for her.
-Granny escapes and finds Hansel and Gretel, but learns that they are actually the masterminds behind the plot.
-Granny is recaptured and finds out that Verushka was an old classmate of hers when they were both in training with the Sisters of the Hood – Verushka was always second best behind Granny’s accomplishments, and eventually grew so jealous of her that she teamed up with Hansel and Gretel to get revenge.
+The witch attempts to force Granny to recreate the stolen recipe.
+Granny escapes and finds Hansel and Gretel, only to discover that they are the true masterminds.
+Recaptured, she learns that the witch is Verushka Van Vine, her former classmate from the Sisters of the Hood.
+Verushka, once second best to Granny, became jealous of her achievements and joined Hansel and Gretel to seek revenge.